erikbijl/neo4j-company-house-demo/README.md

 ## Loading Data into Neo4j

 The repository contains two Jupyter notebooks used to transform and load the data into Neo4j.
+This is done using the [Spark Connector for Neo4j](https://neo4j.com/docs/spark/current/).
+In the notebooks the following is done:

 ### 1. Company Data

 **`company_house_companies.ipynb`**

 * Company details
+* Registered Addresses
 * SIC codes
-* Registered addresses
 * Basic normalization and transformation

-### 2. Ownership / PSC Data
+### 2. PSC Data

 **`company_house_psc.ipynb`**